msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Once picking is confirmed:

 - Shipment status is now `PICKED`
-- Goods are no longer able to be allocated to other shipments
+- Goods are no longer part of your inventory and cannot be allocated to other shipments
 - You are now invited to confirm the shipping via the `Confirm Shipped` button
-- An **Inbound Shipment** has been generated and is now visible to your customer
+- If your customer is also using mSupply, then an **Inbound Shipment** has been generated and is now visible to your customer

 At this stage, you are still able to edit shipment lines, to add items or to delete existing lines.
 However, if picking has been confirmed, you need to make sure to inform your fulfilment facility of any change so they can make sure that the shipment is still correct.